 7th - 11th Grades Navy Blue Polo shirt, Navy Blue pants or shorts.

 12th Grade White Polo shirt, Navy Blue or Black pants or shorts.

 A clean feminine appearance must be maintained.
-Hairstyles must be conservative, and natural in color.
-Hairstyles should be modest in nature.
+Hairstyles must be conservative.
+Hair colors shall be natural in color, and must be maintained trimmed.
 White socks and school uniform must be worn at all times.
 All shirts are to be fully tucked-in.

 PK - 6th Grade Burgundy Polo shirt, Navy Blue pants, skirt, or skirt.

 7th - 11th Grades Navy Blue Polo shirt, Navy Blue pants or skirts.